-Starting in 2014, the individual mandate of the Affordable Care Act (ACA) requires most people to have some form of health insurance coverage, or pay a penalty.
-(See "When can I sign up?"
-If you have coverage through one or more of these sources, you will satisfy the mandate:
+As of 2014, the individual mandate of the Affordable Care Act (ACA) requires most people to have some form of health insurance coverage, or pay a penalty.
+(See "When can I sign up?")
+If you have coverage in one or more of these ways, you will satisfy the mandate:

 - Government-sponsored insurance (such as Medicare, Medicaid, the Children’s Health Insurance Program, TRICARE, the veterans health program);